dancodermachine/ab_split_testing/README.md

 <img src="AB Split Testing Project/hypo.png" width="200">

+* Null: Old web design convertion rate is higher than convertion rate from new design.
+* Alternative: New web design convertion rate is higher than convertion rate from old design.

 Experiment was simulated 10,000 times.

 ## Results

 <img src="AB Split Testing Project/null_dist.png">

-A p value of 0.9085 was obtained.
+A p - value of 0.9085 was obtained.
 This number is high.
 We fail to reject the null hypothesis.
 Therefore staying with the old landing page is the best option.